sec-stuttgart/pia-mpc/README.md

 We performed this experiment on the "server" machine, only.
 Omit the `--gpu` option when not running the GPU-enabled version of the binaries.
 Additionally, you can reduce the problem sizes given as the array `[10, 20, 30, 40, 50, 60, 70, 80, 90, 100]` if they are too big for your machine.
+We chose the problem sizes to fit the "server" machine (24 GB VRAM).
 If you are just trying to run the examples, try the compact range `(1,11)` that is interpreted as Python `range(1, 11)`, that is the same as `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`.